mohamedriyaz-07/mohamedriyaz-13/README.md

 * Future software engineer
 * Deep Learning in software engineering
-* Demanding Perfectionist
+* Basic Coder
+* expert in debugging

 🌱 I'm currently learning: B.Tech IT
 📬 How to reach me: [smohamedriyaz07@gmail.com](mailto:smohamedriyaz07@gmail.com)<br>
 💪 This is where I write, code and solve problems.<br><br>
  As a IT Student, I enjoy using my obsessive attention to detail, my unequivocal love for making